climbcat/nodespeak/README.md

 This d3js/Django app implements a visual flowchart & datagraph editor, with a flowchart compiler outputting legal Python translations of your favourite flowcharts.

+It was a experimental project I did around ~2018 to learn about compiler tech, web-based UI, and a fun exploration of the concepts of flowcharts, datagraphs, and GOTOs.

 ## GOTO elimination

 Flowcharts can be transformed into structured code following a process called "GOTO elimination".